Mexico–United States border wall: Arizona container wall

+United States Army Soldiers, assigned to 1st Battalion, 41st Infantry Regiment, 2nd Stryker Brigade Combat Team, 4th Infantry Division, assigned to Joint Task Force-Southern Border (JTF-SB) conduct surveillance at the southern border using a Stryker vehicle, near Santa Teresa, New Mexico (March 27, 2025).

 In August 2022, Arizona governor Doug Ducey ordered the erection of a makeshift wall of shipping containers on the border with Mexico in Cochise County, Arizona.
 The construction began in the Coronado National Forest without authorization from the U.S. Forest Service, which operates the land.
 Ecologists at the Center for Biological Diversity argue that the construction, which imperils at-risk species including the ocelot and jaguar, violates the Endangered Species Act of 1973 and have sued to halt its construction.
 Governor-elect Katie Hobbs stated that she would remove the containers after taking office, and the U.S. Justice Department sued the state to remove the containers and "compensate the [U.S.] for any actions it needs to take to undo Arizona's actions".
 Deconstruction of the container wall had begun by January 2023.